PermafrostDiscoveryGateway/viz-workflow/gke_workflow/README.md

     ./run-remote-job.sh
     ```

+#### Alternative: Manually deploy the script run

+Alternatively, you may wish to deploy a Kubernetes job that simply comes up without automatically executing the script.
+You can then open a bash terminal within the job's pod and manually execute the script when you wish.
+This may be more helpful for debug runs, since there's better logging and you can inspect the state of the script.

+First, do steps 1-3 above.

+4. Create or modify the leader job manifest
+    * See the leader job manifest instructions in step 4 above
+    * In addition, change the command that is passed to the leader job container.
+In the example manifest above, it's set to run the script using the command `python parsl_workflow.py`.
+Change this command to something like `sleep infinity` - this will cause the job to come up and be idle so that you have time to do the following steps.
+(If you use this particular command, you will also need to manually delete the job when you're done since the command will never "complete" on its own.)

+5. Retrieve the name of the leader pod from the Kubernetes Engine UI:
+    - Navigate to the [Kubernetes Engine UI Workloads](https://console.cloud.google.com/kubernetes/workload/overview?project=pdg-project-406720&pageState=(%22savedViews%22:(%22i%22:%22226f72e6aa1747f18ef55672549c7c91%22,%22c%22:%5B%5D,%22n%22:%5B%5D))) page.
+    - Select the `viz-workflow-leader` pod
+    - Scoll down to the `Manged pods` section and select the active pod `viz-workflow-leader-{ID}`.
+The pod name changes every time the deployment is updated, so the leader pod name ends with a string.

+6. Open a terminal within the leader pod.
+Replace `<pod_name>` below with the current name.
+    ```
+    kubectl exec -it <pod_name> -c viz-workflow-leader-container -n viz-workflow -- bash
+    ```

+   Your terminal should now display something like: `root@viz-workflow-leader-job-548bd45d87-fj6tr:/usr/local/share/app#`

+7. Execute the script in that terminal.
+    ```
+    python parsl_workflow.py
+    ```

 ## Checking status of pods

 While SSH'd into the entrypoint, which means your terminal looks like `username@pdg-gke-entrypoint:~$`, you can run the following command to check if the pods in your namespace are running: